 The possession of drug paraphernalia is one of the biggest red flags for illicit drug use.
 According to the US National Library of Medicine, this paraphernalia might include tin foil, weight scales, smoking pipes, butane torches, bongs, zip lock bags, square folded paper envelopes (bindles), cigarette lighters, small porcelain bowls, hypodermic needles, balloons, aluminum foil wrappers, mirrors or flat metal, short straws, glass pipes, capsules, and vials.

-Taking Action on Signs of Teenage Drug Use
+Taking Action on Signs of Teenage Drug Abuse

-Finally, signs of teenage drug use are a call to action for parents and caregivers.
+Finally, signs your teenager is on drugs should be a call to action for parents and caregivers.
 Treatment for teen substance abuse may encompass residential rehab, outpatient programs, and therapy for the whole family.

 To summarize, adults need to learn how to recognize signs of teenage drug use.
 And young people in trouble need help and support as soon as possible.